-Following instructions given in technical guidance developed by the New Jersey Department of Environmental Protection, a plumbing profile for each of the buildings within the North Star Academy system was prepared.
+Following instructions given in technical guidance developed by the New Jersey Department of Environmental Protection, a plumbing profile for North Star Academy-Washington Park High School building was prepared.
 Through this effort, we identified and tested all drinking water and food preparation outlets.
 The US Environmental Protection Agency has established a lead in drinking water action level of 15 μ g/l [ppb].
-On July 19, 2024, EL collected drinking water samples throughout the aforementioned school.
+On July 19, 2024, EL collected drinking water samples throughout the school.